BY ERIN EWART

 It never fails to energize me, and I always end up remembering things I had completely forgotten about – even though they happened within the last quarter!
 It’s amazing how quickly our wins fade away, and how even a few weeks later we can completely forget about what we’ve done as we move on to the next thing.

-So before this year comes to a close, let’s all commit to not forgetting our wins!
+So before this year comes to a close, let’s all commit to remembering and celebrating our wins!

-I strongly encourage you to make some time in the next few weeks to brainstorm and write down your accomplishments, whether you are job searching or happy in your current role.
-Then make a calendar appointment for yourself to do it again in another three months, or even sooner!
+I strongly encourage you to make some time in the next few weeks to brainstorm and write down your accomplishments.
+Then make a calendar appointment for yourself to do it again in another three months, or even sooner.

 There are a few important reasons to track your accomplishments regularly: